 At this point, the partnership cash balance will be equal to the sum of the remaining partners’ capital balances and can be distributed to them only.
 The partner with the capital deficiency does not receive any cash.

-Or

 If the partner with the capital deficiency is unwilling to contribute any cash into the partnership to eliminate his capital deficiency, the remaining partners must reduce their capital balances, prorated in accordance with their income sharing ratios, so that the capital deficiency is eliminated.
 In this case, the following journal entry is made: